Sweet Clover - Yellow

 - Depth: No more than 1/4 inch

 Sweet clover seeds are quite alkali tolerant and even like limestone soils.
-Because of its deep, heavy taproot and dense root system it opens subsoil and increases aeration.
+Because of its deep, heavy taproot and dense root system it opens subsoil and increases aeration thus making it drought tolerant and great for water conservation.
 Root break down rapidly at maturity, adding organic matter to the soil.
 Sweet clover can be used for hay, silage, green manure or pasture.
 It is also one of the most valuable plants for honey production, often used solely for bee pasture.

 - Height: 48 inches